-Like black hole mergers, it isn't clear how the orbits become small enough for gravitational waves to pull them together, and the orbit decay is presumed to take a long time, e.g., more than 11 gigayears for GW170817.
+Like black hole mergers, it isn't clear how the orbits become small enough for gravitational waves to pull them together, and the orbit decay is presumed to take a long time; one analysis of GW170817 suggested the decay took over 11 gigayears.

 A neutron star's tidal deformability (TD, often symbolized by Λ, or tidal deformability parameter or just tidal parameter) is a calculated scalar value associated with the effects that a tidal force would have on it, a function of its mass, radius, and Love numbers.
 The binary tidal deformability (binary TD), which is a single scalar value derived from the tidal deformabilities of the pair, is associated with details of the merger.
 Data from the GW detection places constraints on the tidal deformability values, and in turn, on the neutron stars' characteristics used to calculate them.